+ - 0:00:00

 • Use Levene's test for homogeneity of variances if the assumption of normality is not supported

-• Normality is not as big a deal since these tests are robust to small violations of normality
+• Normality is not as big a deal since these tests are robust to small violations of normality, provided you have "large enough samples" and the skew is not extreme

 Agenda